GreenteaOS/Caramel/README.md

 ### Right to reverse engineer

 As per [`Article 6 Decompilation 1. (a)`](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=celex%3A31991L0250) you should own a **legal copy/license** of the software **before** doing any attempts at reverse engineering.
-The software should be officially deprecated/obsolete.
+The software should be **officially deprecated/obsolete**.

-As a safety measure we assume that most contributions obtained a right to use a copy of the listed program bundles at some point in their lifetime:
+As a safety measure we assume that most contributions obtained a right to use a copy of some of the listed program bundles at some point in their lifetime ("Pro" and other versions included):

 - Windows XP
 - Windows Vista